What text editor should I use?

 So which of these is the best?

-With this criteria, Atom is the best program on this list for letting you get started and also giving you room to grow.
+With this criteria, Atom is the best program on this list for letting you get started.
+It also gives you room to grow.
 Atom has a large community of users, just like a more intimidating program like Vim, but it also gives me room to start working with it right away.
 It’s intuitive and easy-to-use, but also expansive and flexible to the needs of its programmer.

-To me, this is a great feature of any program, but especially one that I know I need to use as a long-term tool.
+To me, this is a great feature of any program.
+Especially one that I know I need to use as a long-term tool.
 Part of the frustration of working with a tool is the FOMO of it all.
 Am I really getting the maximum functionality out of my text editor?
 Is this the best possible tool I could be using?
 Atom clears that up by letting me build from a simple text editor to a more complex one.